 Illicit drug present in oral fluid: cocaine

-O’Brien Criminal and Civil Solicitors successfully represented NT at Picton Local Court, southwest of Sydney.
-As instructed, we entered a plea of guilty on behalf of NT.
-We provided the Court with:
+We represented Nate at a local court in southwest of Sydney.
+As instructed, we entered a plea of guilty and provided the court with:

 - a number of references,